 Our aim is to increase service frequencies and reduce journey times to improve provision for passengers.
 This will be particularly important for east-west connectivity which is currently weaker.
-This may include consideration of the potential for light rail to serve some parts of the sub region.
 We will also work with the DfT and rail operators to look at opportunities for improving the quality of trains across the network to support the growing economy.